hivesolutions/viriatum/README.md

     export CFLAGS="-fpic"
     ./configure --enable-embed=static --disable-libxml --disable-dom --disable-simplexml\
         --disable-xml --disable-xmlreader --disable-xmlwriter --without-pear --without-iconv

+In order to be configure the PHP interpreter to locate the php.ini file in the correct location use:

+    --with-config-file-path=/usr/lib

 Additional libraries may be linked and a typical compilation of the PHP distribution would include the following flags required by most of the applications.